Written by Sarah Thebarge, Physician Assistant

 The rate of virus transmission is much lower outdoors than indoors.
 Also, natural light improves our sleep quality and mood.
 And exercise improves our physical and mental wellbeing.

-Just make sure that you physically distance from anyone who’s not a member of your household, wear warm clothing, and protect your eyes from UV rays that reflect off the snow.
-Also ensure you research the precautions your local ice-skating rink or ski resort is taking so you and your family can be prepared to adhere to any new guidelines.
+Just make sure that you physically distance yourself from anyone who’s not a member of your household, wear warm clothing, and protect your eyes from UV rays that reflect off the snow.
+Also, ensure you research the precautions your local ice-skating rink or ski resort is taking so you and your family can be prepared to adhere to any new guidelines.
+Winter injuries are more common than you think.

 3. Shop at an outdoor market.

 We know that shopping for gifts is a popular activity during the holiday season.
-Since indoor public spaces pose a higher risk of virus transmission, shopping at an outdoor market can be a healthier option, since there’s plenty of fresh air, and more space to physically distance.
+Since indoor public spaces pose a higher risk of virus transmission, shopping at an outdoor market can be a healthier option, since there’s plenty of fresh air and more space to physical distance.

 An added benefit is that many outdoor markets feature goods from independent vendors and small businesses, so your purchases can support people in your community whose livelihoods have been economically impacted by the pandemic.